 Implementing 3D Secure is the best method to comply with SCA (Strong Consumer Authentication).

 Expanding your business to accept cross-border transactions is a relatively simple process.
-Though every expansion plan is unique, there are a few steps that need to be followed in each market covering both technical and non-technical aspects.
+Though every expansion plan is unique, a few steps must be followed in each market, covering both technical and non-technical aspects.

 Connecting to an international payment gateway is the single biggest integration lift when preparing to accept international payments.
 Payment gateways connect multiple payment methods and systems to make transactions safe, fast, and easy for your customers.

-The selection of a payment partner is among the most important steps in any international expansion strategy.
-Merchants need a reliable, experienced global partner able to support their expansion strategy with the widest coverage and the least amount of incremental integration.
+Selecting a payment partner is among the most important steps in any international expansion strategy.
+Merchants need a reliable, experienced global partner to support their expansion strategy with the widest coverage and the least incremental integration.

 Beyond ease of integration, it’s important for merchants with international expansion plans to work with an acquirer with truly global capabilities.

 Payment partners should not just be able to provide access to the world’s largest markets – that’s a baseline.
-Your payment partners should be experienced in providing payments through a diversity of mechanisms: local entities, cross-border payments, and other partnerships.
+Your payment partners should be experienced in providing payments through diverse mechanisms: local entities, cross-border payments, and other partnerships.

 A P2P payment app will:

-- Enable payment to a landlord or a merchant who is on an installment plan.
+- Enable payment to a landlord or merchant on an installment plan.

 - Make payment for taxi or cab services along with applied discounts.